yuriy-chumak/ol/doc/reference/booleans.md

 (if #false 22)    ==>  #false
 ```

-*False* is returned by default for functions that do not return a result value.
+*False* is returned by default for functions with no explicit return result.
 ```scheme
 > (define (function x) (if (odd? x) "odd"))
 > (function 100)